Olivia Rodrigo dances to Pulp on boyfriend’s shoulders in Glastonbury crowd

 Watch as Olivia Rodrigo watched Pulp perform at Glastonbury perched on her boyfriend’s shoulders ahead of her headline slot on the Pyramid stage on Sunday (29 June).

-Footage shared by radio DJ Greg James on Saturday (28 June) shows the pop star singing her heart out with partner Louis Partridge, as a star-struck James points to the singer and jokingly asks “who’s that?”.
+Footage shared by BBC Radio 1 DJ Greg James on Saturday (28 June) shows the pop star singing her heart out with partner Louis Partridge, as a star-struck James points to the singer and jokingly asks “who’s that?”.

 Rodrigo, 22, last performed at Worthy Farm back in 2022 on the Other Stage.